|Nutrition Facts (per serving)|

 Outside Morocco, you can use all-purpose flour, but it's preferable to use bread flour or high-gluten flour in the States, as they'll yield the best results.
 Vary this recipe by substituting other flours for some of the white, or try this Moroccan whole-wheat bread recipe.

-- Prepare two baking sheets by lightly oiling them or by dusting the pans with a little cornmeal or semolina.
+Prepare 2 baking sheets by lightly oiling them or by dusting the pans with a little cornmeal or semolina.

-- Divide the dough in half and shape each portion into a smooth circular mound.
-(If you prefer, you can divide the dough into four to six smaller loaves instead.)
+Divide the dough in half and shape each portion into a smooth circular mound.
+(If you prefer, you can divide the dough into 4 to 6 smaller loaves instead.)
 Place the dough onto the prepared pans, cover with a towel and allow it to rest for 10 to 15 minutes.

 More About Khobz

 Although often referred to as flatbread, bakery-made Moroccan bread is often well over an inch thick, making it look more like a circular free-form loaf than what many would consider "flat."
 The larger the loaf, of course, the flatter the khobz will appear, but still a far cry from much thinner leavened flatbreads such as naan, pita, and injera.

 No matter the thickness, the disc shape of khobz allows for lots of crust, which is ideal for dipping and scooping up tagines, salads, and other Moroccan dishes.
 The crust is so preferred, in fact, that many Moroccans will remove and discard the soft interior from thicker loaves of bread.